AnandChowdhary/classrebels-library/README.md

-simple-file-manager
+Class Rebels Author
 ===================

-A Simple PHP file manager.
-The code is a single php file.
+A Simple PHP file manager to let students access study material on Class Rebels.

-Just copy `index.php` to a folder on your webserver.

 ## Why it is good